Frederick Corbett

-Frederick Corbett VC (17 September 1853 – 25 September 1912) was an English recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Frederick Corbett (17 September 1853 – 25 September 1912) was an English recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 Corbett was born on 17 September 1853 in Maldon, Essex, and died there in 1912.
 His name at birth was David Embleton.
 He served in first the King's Royal Rifle Corps (1873–83) and second, the Royal Artillery (1884–91).

 Military service

 Corbett served in the British Army between 1873 and 1891.

 Corbett was 28 years old and a private in the 3rd Battalion, King's Royal Rifle Corps in Egypt when discontented Egyptian officers under Ahmed ‘Urabi rebelled against the administration of Khedive Tewfik, which was influenced by the British and French governments.
 In the ensuing unrest, the United Kingdom acted to protect its interests in the country, notably the Suez Canal.
 It was during this service that the following deed took place for which he was awarded the Victoria Cross: